In episode 10 of Unsure? Insure! we give the lowdown on IR35 insurance.

 Every insurer is different.
 You might even find you already have this cover as part of your accountancy package.

-If you’re a With Jack customer, you can add legal expenses insurance to your policy for £65.71 per year.
+If you’re a With Jack customer you can add legal expenses insurance to your policy for £65.71 per year.
 This works out at around £5.50 a month.
+The benefits include avoiding the hassle of an investigation (time and money) and getting advice on IR35 via the tax helpline.

 To recap, here's the lowdown on IR35 insurance.